metastable-void/alarkhabil-frontend/README.md

 ## Build

-Node.js and Rust must be installed.
+You will need Node.js and Rust installed.

 ```
 npm install